 - Why specific policies should be included in your good governance practices.

 Download your exclusive board performance self-evaluation form now.

 Chris Cornforth and William Brown have excellently researched and written innovative perspectives and approaches for Non-Profit Organizations.
 Hailed as the foundation book for understanding and applying every aspect of Governance.

 “This volume is solidly researched and well written.
 Most of the chapters are the work of full-time academics, but those by consultants are also focused on conceptualizing governance rather than simply providing extended blueprints for practitioners.
 A range of nonprofit organizations is studied, including the arts, health care, and public housing.
 Contributors look at nonprofits in several countries.
 Because of the specificity of the findings and the sophistication of the discussion, it should be especially beneficial for current leaders of nonprofit organizations and for graduate students in nonprofit management.”Patricia Tweet, St. John Fisher College, Rochester, NY, USA

 5. Nonprofit Resources: A Companion to Nonprofit Governance

 Thanks to authors Victor Futter and Lisa A Runquist, Non-Profit Professionals now have a unique, user-friendly, and easily accessible handy reference book.
 Crafted with industry experts, Runquist has provided Non-Profit Professionals with an essential everyday tool, offering advice and guidance about policies, accounting, and board responsibilities.

-However useful, this guide is intended as a quick tool – a glossary of governance practices, if you will.
-Great for topping up your understanding or quickly accessing critical information.
+While useful, this guide is intended as a quick tool.
+Similar to a glossary of governance practices if you will.
+Overall, great for topping up your understanding or quickly accessing critical information.